YuetingH/MA4M4_2023/README.md

 - further investigate structural properties of networks (e.g., Laplacian matrix)
 - generate random graphs using the Erdös-Rényi model and Barabási–Albert model
 - explore community structure using *modularity maximisation* [Optional]

+## Support Class 2 - Seminar Session (Week 8)
+[SupportClass2.ipynb](https://github.com/YuetingH/MA4M4_2023/blob/main/Support_Class2/SupportClass2.ipynb): This notebook provides coding examples of community detection on a specific dataset that consists of temporal undirected weighted networks.

+After this class, you should be able to:
+- import an empirical network in a more general way, particularly for a temporal one
+- perform modularity maximisation for community detection
+- visualise relevant results and investigate robustness